MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 }
 ```

-If, however, you have a *secure* service you need to communicate with, you will *first* need to exchange credentials with that service to establish identity.
+If, however, you have a *secure* service you need to communicate with, you'll *first* need to exchange credentials with that service to establish identity.

 For an OAuth solution, that means requesting a Bearer Access token, using your client ID and secret.
-This will vary based upon your specific OAuth implementation, but your call could look something like the following example.
+This varies based upon your specific OAuth implementation, but your call could look something like the following example.

 ```javascript
 //CloudScript